microsoft/snmalloc/docs/security/GuardedMemcpy.md

 In the previous [page](./VariableSizedChunks.md), we discussed how we enable variable sized slabs.
 Let's consider how that representation enables us to quickly find the start/end of any object.

+All slab sizes are powers of two, and a given slab's lowest address will be naturally aligned for the slab's size.
-All slabs are naturally aligned powers of two.
+(For brevity, slabs are sometimes said to be "naturally aligned (at) powers of two".)
 That is if `x` is the start of a slab of size `2^n`, then `x % (2^n) == 0`.
 This means that a single mask can be used to find the offset into a slab.
 As the objects are layed out continguously, we can also get the offset in the object with a modulus operations, that is, `remaining_bytes(p)` is effectively: